-Greenhouse plastic coverings with condensation control cannot stop condensation from developing but they can control the water that does inevitably condense on the film surface.
-With ordinary polyethylene products, water that does condense on the film forms large round droplets, which causes a host of problems for growers that ultimately impact time, yield, and cost.
-Greenhouse Condensation Control Film is designed to have a high affinity for water.
+Anti-condensation greenhouse films cannot stop condensation from developing but they can control the water that does inevitably condense on the surface.
+With ordinary polyethylene products, water that does condense on the film forms large round droplets, which causes a host of problems for growers that ultimately impact time, crop yield, and cost.
+Greenhouse condensation control film is designed to have a high affinity for water.
 Condensed water no longer forms droplets but instead forms a continuous thin sheet of water over the entire film surface moving it away from your valuable crops.

 Thermax™ combines outstanding thermal qualities and exceptional condensation control properties in one revolutionary, diffused greenhouse film.
-The modified outer layer of the greenhouse film safeguards condensation control integrity by providing directionality.
+The modified outer layer of the anti-condensation greenhouse film safeguards integrity by providing directionality.

 - Superior strength handles years of snow and wind loads.

 - Water is able to drain more evenly and will flow to the lowest point of the film’s surface.

 Light transmission is significantly improved.

 - Reduces nighttime heat losses, maintains leaf temperatures of the plants, and increases the overall effectiveness of the thermal greenhouse film.